David's Astronomy Pages

 Later indoor testing appeared to confirm interpretation 1.

-COM Port Monitoring shows unexplained switching of Dome Port at 14:41
+COM Port Monitoring shows unexplained switching of Dome

-Switch occurs from the 'secondary' port (COM4) port to normally used Port (COM9)
+Port at 14:41 Switch occurs from the 'secondary' port (COM4) port to normally used Port (COM9) (the switch in ports went unnoticed until it somehow prevented an automated Close Shutter operation at 16:15 |

 Way Forward.

-- Continue to try to understand the circumstancies that seem to cause COM Port switching and see if they can be prevented
+seem to cause COM Port switching and see if they can be prevented

-(data is already collected that can be evaulated to show that a COM Port switch has happened)
+(data is already collected that can be evaulated to

 Back to Top